General principles

 You were about to write a resume and then found out you have a half-empty page?
 That’s fine, in the vast majority of cases teens don’t need a resume file at all and they are hired based on personal acquaintance or interview.

-The education section should be emphasized and successful results in studies and / or in society that have been of great significance to you at school should be noted.
-Indicate in which professions you have expanded and invested and write the average matriculation average (if high), special achievements from high school and more.
-You can also write about occupations / volunteering (MDA for example) and other areas of interest such as external social frameworks.
-And say, youth movements (scouts, working and learning youth) of course write down if you were an instructor / trainee, classes (sports / creation) and the like.
-Because you are at the beginning of your path in the world of employment, your resume will be used primarily to get an impression of your interests and your degree of seriousness.
+The education section should be emphasized and mention successful results in studies and/or society that were of great significance to you in school.
+Indicate which subjects you expanded and invested in and write your matriculation average (if high), special achievements from high school, etc. You can also write about occupations/volunteering (MDA, for example) and additional areas of interest such as external social frameworks.
+And I mean, youth movements (Scouts, Working and Learning Youth) and of course write down if you were a guide/tutor, classes (sports/arts), etc. Since you are at the beginning of your journey in the professional world, your resume will be used mainly to get an impression of your areas of interest and your level of seriousness.

 An example of a resume